 Sometimes, it can be easy to figure out if a lake is safe to swim in.
 For instance, if a lake in your neighborhood never has people jumping in, you can assume there’s a reason why.

-There are other warning signs though of dangers that can pose a risk while swimming, or which can foreshadow possible illness if you jump in.
+There are other warning signs though of dangers that can pose a risk while swimming, or which can foreshadow possible illness if you jump in the lake water.
 To protect yourself and your friends, take a look here for some guidelines.

 Part of swimming safely in a lake is to check yourself first.
 If you’re not feeling well, don’t risk it.
 Hang out on the side and stick only your feet in.
 Do not jump into any natural lake with an open wound either.